 Military Tuition Assistance

-The U.S. Department of Defense (DOD) also offers education benefits to current active-duty, National Guard, and Reserve Component service members who wish to pursue post-secondary education in their off-duty time.
+The U.S. Department of Defense (DOD) also offers education benefits to Active and Reserve Component service members who wish to pursue approved courses of study in their off-duty time.
 This is one of the many ways you can save money while serving in the military.

-Called the Military Tuition Assistance program, it will pay up to 100% of tuition and course-specific fees, with a limit of $250 per semester credit hour and an annual limit up to $4,500.
-Degrees and programs of study covered include undergraduate and graduate programs, vocational/technical, distance learning, and independent studies.
-(Housing, books, and other expenses aren’t covered.)
+Called the Military Tuition Assistance (TA) program, it will pay up to 100% of tuition and course-specific fees, with a limit of $250 per semester credit hour and an annual limit of up to $4,500.
+TA covers undergraduate, graduate, vocational, licensure, certificate, and language courses, or the completion of high school education.
+Funding may be used for tuition and course-specific fees for both classroom-based and distance learning, but it does not cover housing, books and other expenses.
 Details are available through each service branch’s website.

 State Benefits for Veterans

-Many states offer education benefits that veterans can use along with, or as an alternative to, their federal GI Bill benefits.
-To find out about these benefits — which may include tuition waivers, scholarships, grants, and other programs — you can visit the Department of Veterans Affairs or Department of Education website for your state.
-Your military branch also may have information about the various benefits available in your state.
+Many states offer education benefits that veterans can use along with, or as an alternative to, federal GI Bill benefits.
+To learn more about these free money benefits — which may include tuition waivers, scholarships, grants, and other programs — you can visit the Department of Veterans Affairs or Department of Education website for your state.
+Your military branch may also have information about the various benefits available in your state.

 Local and regional veterans service organizations also offer scholarship opportunities to qualified candidates.
-And your employer may provide help with tuition or student loan repayment as part of their veteran financial well-being programs.
+And your employer may use educational assistance programs to help you with tuition or student loan repayment.

 The Takeaway

-If you’re hoping to further your education when your military service is complete, the GI Bill can help you pay for college, graduate school, and a variety of training and certification programs.
-Depending on when you served, how long you served, and some other factors, you may receive help paying for a large portion of your education expenses, including tuition and fees, education-related supplies, and housing costs.
+If you’re hoping to further your education when your military service is complete, the GI Bill can help you pay for college, graduate school, and various training and certification programs.
+Depending on factors such as when and how long you served, you may receive help paying for a large portion of your education expenses, including tuition and fees, education-related supplies, and housing costs.

-Beyond the GI Bill, you also may qualify to receive assistance through state resources, local and regional organizations, your employer, and federal student loans.
+Beyond the GI Bill, you may also qualify for assistance through state resources, local and regional organizations, your employer, and federal student loans.

 If you’ve exhausted all federal student aid options, no-fee private student loans from SoFi can help you pay for school.
 The online application process is easy, and you can see rates and terms in just minutes.
 Repayment plans are flexible, so you can find an option that works for your financial plan and budget.